 Hey, this is Rick coming to you from Tampa.

 I just finished my latest project.
 I am so excited to get this to you.
-I am certain that this will help you, your family, your friends and colleagues as this is something that all of my clients suffer.
+I am certain that this will help you, your family, your friends and colleagues as this is something that all of my clients suffer from.

 While I am wrapping things up here in Tampa Bay with my friend Mike Westerdal, I have an article for you from Tom Talbot on three everyday things that trigger pain.